How to rotate user agents per request in Node.js

 }

-// intoli/user-agents samples by real-world frequency.
-Constrain to desktop
+// intoli/user-agents samples by real-world frequency. constrain to desktop

 // Chrome and Firefox so every pick has a profile in HEADER_PROFILES.